lorddusk/ObsidianDnD/Reference/deities/Purphoros.md

 Most champions of Purphoros are unswerving advocates of passion and creativity who change the world by doing what they believe is right in the moment.

 **Purphoros's Favor**: Purphoros is notoriously impulsive, often selecting champions based on momentary whims.
-Despite this seemingly blasé attitude, he is dedicated to all his champions, no matter how they came into his service.
+Despite this seemingly blasï¿½ attitude, he is dedicated to all his champions, no matter how they came into his service.

 What made the forge god turn his attention to you?
 What set you apart from the masses of people who offer him prayers and sacrifice?
 What whim came over him that made you the perfect choice in the moment he tapped you?
 The Purphoros's Favor table offers a handful of suggestions.